 - Numerical methods

 - Fancy graphics

 - Sound, Image processing, lots of specialties...

-- Recently:

-- 'Demonstrations' on the Web, see → (notebooks can be downloaded)

-- http://demonstrations.wolfram.com/

-- Separate 'CDF player' to locally run demos
+- 'Demonstrations' on the Web: http://demonstrations.wolfram.com/ - Separate 'CDF player' to locally run demos (2.7GB!) - All notebooks can be downloaded, viewed, changed

 What can WE use it for